-If you sell digital products, you will have to collect and store proof of your customers' location.
-Apart from helping calculate an accurate VAT rate, this information will help prevent fraud.
+If you sell digital products, you have to collect and store proof of your customers' location.
+Apart from helping calculate an accurate VAT rate, this information helps prevent fraud.
 The following non-conflicting pieces of evidence are accepted as valid proof of location:

-Chargebee collects the Billing Address country and IP Address of the buyer and will store this information for a minimum of 10 years in compliance with regulation.
+Chargebee collects the Billing Address country and IP Address of the buyer and stores this information for a minimum of 10 years in compliance with the regulation.

 A UK VAT Invoice sent to a consumer must contain the following information:

 The invoice contains the applicable VAT rate for each line item and a subtotal amount before applying VAT and a final invoice amount after VAT is added.

 You can configure UK VAT invoices on the Invoice Customization page.
 Navigate to Settings > Configure Chargebee > Invoices, credit notes, and quotes.

 Make sure that you have added your organization address in your Chargebee site without which taxes cannot be configured.
 To add your organization address, click Settings > Configure Chargebee > Business Profile.

 To enable Taxes in your Chargebee site, click Settings > Configure Chargebee > Taxes > Configure Tax.